CarMaintenanceIPS3/CarMaintenanceDockerSetup/README.md

 - For the Next.js application, Hot Module Replacement (HMR) is configured out of the box, so your changes will be immediately reflected in your running application.

-- For the .NET Core API, you might need to restart the service if changes are not being picked up.
+- For the FaunaDB API, you might need to restart the service if changes are not being picked up.
 You can do this by stopping the running services with `Ctrl+C` and then running `docker-compose up` again.

 ### Stopping the Application